blocksecteam/rustle/README.md

 <img src="./logo.png" alt="Rustle" width="500"/>

 Rustle is an automatic static analyzer for NEAR smart contract in Rust.
 It can help to locate tens of different vulnerabilities in NEAR smart contract.
 According to [DefiLlama](https://defillama.com/chain/Near), among the top 10 DApps in NEAR, 8 are audited by BlockSec.
-With the rich audit experience and deep understanding on NEAR protocol, we build this tool and share it with the community
+With the rich audit experience and deep understanding on NEAR protocol, we build this tool and share it with the community.

 ## Get started